-[Developed country Parties][Parties with capacity to do so] shall [provide] [take the lead in providing] financial resources to support [developing country Parties] [Parties most in need] [developing country Parties most in need, in particular LDCs and SIDS] in fulfilling their obligations under this Convention.
+[Developed country Parties][Parties with capacity to do so] [and with high levels of plastic products production or polymer production] shall [provide] [take the lead in [mobilizing] [providing]] [based on a burden sharing agreement ]financial resources to support [developing country Parties] [Parties most in need] [developing country Parties most in need], in particular LDCs and SIDS] [, Parties with economies in transition] in fulfilling their obligations under this Convention.
 Contributions from other sources, including multilateral organizations, agencies and funds, are encouraged to support implementation of this Convention.
+This support shall be grant-based and concessional in nature and consistent with [developing country Parties’ needs, income levels, plastic production and consumption circumstances, priorities, development requirements and their plans for curbing pollution along the full lifecycle of plastics] the national needs, circumstances, priorities [, development requirements] and plans of [recipient Parties].

+5 bis.
+[Developed country Parties shall provide and mobilize financial support to developing country Parties and country Parties with economies in transition to cover the full costs of implementing measures under this legal instrument, including to cover any loss in revenues resulting from implementing this instrument, in light of developed country Parties’ historical responsibility for plastic pollution and the principle of common but differentiated responsibilities and respective capabilities.]

-This support shall be grant-based and concessional in nature and consistent with the national needs, circumstances, priorities and plans of [recipient Parties].To increase support for the implementation of this Convention, Parties shall encourage regular contributions from other sources, including other Parties, multilateral, regional, and bilateral channels, as well as private sector entities.
+To increase support for the implementation of this Convention, Parties shall encourage regular contributions from other sources, including other Parties, multilateral, regional, and bilateral channels, as well as private sector entities.

+6 bis.
+[Market rate loans, export credits, and any other non-concessional financial instruments shall not constitute financial support under this instrument.]

 Parties shall aim to align financial flows with the Convention’s objectives, promote an enabling environment for private finance and take measures to catalyse private investment including through public-private partnerships and other innovative financing mechanisms as appropriate.

+7 bis.
+[Parties should also encourage public-private financing partnerships, with the aim of generating complementary and additional financial flows towards the achievement of the objective of the agreement.]

+7 ter.
+[The abilities of Parties to effectively implement their activities under this instrument also depends on a supportive and open international economic system that would lead to economic growth, eradication of poverty and sustainable development in all Parties, thus enabling them to better address plastic pollution.
+Measures taken to address plastic pollution, including unilateral ones, shall not constitute a means of arbitrary or unjustifiable discrimination or disguised restriction on international trade.
+Parties shall refrain from imposing unilateral trade measures in relation to plastic pollution recognizing their adverse impact on economic development.]

+7 quater.
+[Parties shall phase down financial flows from all domestic and international public private sources, towards activities that result in emissions and releases to the environment from plastic products across the lifecycle, including microplastics.]

+7 quinquiens.
+[Parties shall increase financial flows from all the domestic and international, public and private sources, towards activities that prevent or reduce emissions and releases to the environment from plastic products across the lifecycle.]